f5devcentral/f5-agility-labs-adc/docs/class8/Module0/lab0a.rst

    #.
 In the pop up window set the Autostop Duration to 4 hours.
    #.
 Leave everything else default and click start.

 The UDF deployment will take a few minutes to stand up.
-In the meantime feel free to read through the Documentation section of the deployment.
+In the meantime feel free to read through the next section about using the lab.